The whole point is for readers and editors to get a sense of your writing.

 3. Include your best work

-I wrote a piece on virginity restoration—a very serious issue in India at the time—for the Indian edition of a popular women’s magazine several years ago.
-I will never forgive them for what they did.
-Not only did they make the headline completely trashy, they decided that it was appropriate that the art for the article be women jumping out of pink flowers.
+Several years ago, I wrote a piece on virginity restoration—a very serious issue in India at the time—for the Indian edition of a popular women’s magazine.
+I will never forgive them for the mess they made of that piece.
+Not only did they make the headline completely trashy, they decided it was appropriate that the art for the article be women jumping out of pink flowers.
 Three pages of red and pink flowers, and half-naked women surrounded by them.

 Even though that magazine is a recognizable brand the world over, I will never put that writing clip in my portfolio.
 Other than completely misrepresenting my work and my sources, it undermined everything I stand for.
-Needless to say, I never wrote for them again.
+I never wrote for them again.

 4. Include photos and art